Dannybirin/habit_tracker/README.md

 # Habit Tracker Calendar App

-A browser-based habit tracking web application that allows users to complete daily tasks and visually track consistency over time.
+A browser-based habit tracking web application that I made for myself because I couldn't find something similar that I liked.

+Allows you to complete daily tasks and visually track consistency over time.

 The calendar displays daily progress using colour intensity and a progress bar, encouraging habit streak building.